DeniseAlicia/STEM3/README.md

 - Once the computer states its move, press the Win, Loss, or Draw button to record your result.
 - The game ends after five rounds.

+The red lamp will light up when it receives an input.

 ![image](STEM3_LieDetector.jpg)

 ## Lie Detector!